 With the exception of statutory insurances, the insurances referred to in this clause 9.1 shall be effected with an insurer with a financial security rating of "A-" or better by Standard & Poors (or the equivalent rating with another recognised rating agency), or an insurer approved by the Commonwealth, acting reasonably.

-The Contractor shall, on request, produce evidence satisfactory to the Commonwealth Representative, acting reasonably, of the currency and terms of the insurances referred to in this clause 9.1.
+The Contractor shall, on request, produce evidence satisfactory to the Commonwealth Representative of the currency and terms of the insurances referred to in this clause 9.1.

 In respect of each insurance referred to in this clause 9.1, the Contractor shall: